When to Start Seeds Indoors - With Free Printable Seeding Guide

 Sunflowers (Can also be direct sewn around May 21st.)

 Squash (Plant in fiber pots that can be planted into soil with the bottom of the pot removed.
 They do not like their roots disturbed during transplant.)

-If you live in a warmer climate and are looking for start dates more applicable to the warmer zones, I recommend checking out these lists.
+If you live in a warmer climate and are looking for start dates more applicable to the warmer zones, I recommend checking out these lists by West Coast Seeds.